 When yeast infection is brought up, it usually refers to yeast infection in the vagina due to its prevalence in women.
 According to the Centers for Disease Control and Prevention (CDC), "nearly 75 percent of all adult women have had at least one 'yeast infection' in their lifetime."6

-Men may get yeast infection in their genitals as well, which can lead to balanitis, the inflammation of the head of the penis (glans).7 In some cases, it may spread to the scrotum, inner thighs and buttocks.8
+Men may get yeast infections in their genitals as well, which can lead to balanitis, the inflammation of the head of the penis (glans).7 In some cases, it may spread to the scrotum, inner thighs and buttocks.8

 Thrush, or oral candidiasis, can appear in male or female infants, elderly or patients with weakened immune systems.9